 Looking for more resources?
 Our library offers over 2,000 books, DVDs, and publications on adoption!

-First Nations and Aboriginal communities have specific adoption committees and/or agencies which work to ensure Aboriginal children in care are raised with Aboriginal families whenever possible, keeping them connected with their extended family and community.
+Indigenous communities have specific adoption committees and/or agencies which work to ensure that Indigenous children in care are raised in Indigenous families whenever possible, keeping them connected with their extended family and community.

-Due to these unique cultural needs, the Ministry for Children and Family Development (MCFD) works with delegated Aboriginal agencies and communities to plan for the placement of children within their extended family, Aboriginal community, or another Aboriginal home outside their community.
+Due to these unique cultural needs, the Ministry for Children and Family Development (MCFD) works with Delegated Aboriginal Agencies and communities to plan for the placement of children within their extended family, Indigenous community, or another Indigenous home outside their community.

-Non-Aboriginal parents wishing to adopt an Aboriginal child should expect additional preparations and approval steps.
+Non-Indigenous parents wishing to adopt an Indigenous child should expect additional preparations and approval steps.
 Prospective adoptive parents may be required to complete a cultural education training program and participate in the creation of a cultural plan.
 The final approval for the placement is made by the MCFD Exceptions Committee.

 Want to chat with someone about adoption?

-Our adoption support coordinators are here to answer your questions and provide support!
+Our Family Support team is here to answer your questions and provide support!